-ADVISER - A member of the faculty designated to assist the student in planning a program of study.
+ADVISER - A member of the faculty designated to assist a student in planning a program of study.

 AUDITOR - A student who is permitted to register for courses without obtaining college credit.
+Auditors must be admitted and must obtain permission from the faculty.
+(The Alumni Audit program is available to alumni through the Office of Alumni Relations).